 Biofuels, land use and climate

-"Unfortunately, the new rules will allow a 6% share of land-based biofuels like food crops (first generation biofuels) in the overall fuel mix.
+"The new rules will allow a 7% share of land-based biofuels like food crops (first generation biofuels) in the overall fuel mix.
 Feeding crops into cars has fuelled rising food prices and rainforest destruction and the EU should not be further exacerbating these trends by promoting the use of agricultural land for fuel.
-We should be shunning the use of food crops for fuel altogether but this 6% 'cap' is clearly too high.
-Unfortunately, it was not possible to correct this.
-It is highly questionable why the EU should continue promoting biofuels without putting essential climate safeguards in place."
+We should be shunning the use of food crops for fuel altogether but a 7% 'cap' is clearly too high and will allow for further increasing the large share of climate-damaging biofuels in our fuel mix.